-Welcome to Day 18 of 100 Days of AdWords Help.
+Welcome to Day 18 of 100 Days of Google Ads Help.

-As of 2013, AdWords started including ad extensions into their quality score algorithm.
+As of 2013, Google Ads started including ad extensions into their Quality Score algorithm.
 What does this mean for advertisers?
 Missing out on the CTR and quality score boosting benefits of ad extensions is putting you at a major disadvantage.

 So what’s the ad extension you should always be running?

-While there are many ad extensions, which we’ll cover in our AdWords Help Series, there is one ad extension you should always be running for your business.
+While there are many ad extensions, which we’ll cover in our Google Ads Help Series, there is one ad extension you should always be running for your business.

 - Enhanced Sitelinks (aka Sitelinks)

 Sitelinks are powerful.
 When you enter the top positions for AdWords, they will give you a massive CTR boost by taking up almost double the space of a standard ad on the search engine result page.
 Improved CTR’s lead to a quality score increase, which reduces your CPC.
-One of my favorite topics in the world of AdWords is getting more clicks, in a higher position than your competition for less!
+One of my favorite topics in the world of Google Ads is getting more clicks — in a higher position than your competition — for less!

 What are sitelinks?